 This is a very important issue that everyone should spend time thinking about.
 Set aside time this month to list your values.
 Ask yourself, “what do I believe in and what’s important to me in the way I live my life?”
 Then compare what you wrote down with how you presently live.

 During the Depression, a young financial analyst working in London did this exercise.
 Years later reflecting on it he wrote that “people, I realized, is what I value and I had no desire to be the richest man in the cemetery.”
 That young man, Peter Drucker, left his well-paying job and went on to become the father of management consulting.
-In “How Peter Drucker Changed My Life,” I wrote about how Drucker’s writings affected my own career decisions.
+Drucker’s writings ultimately affected my own career decisions.

 What if you discover there are differences in your values and how you are presently living?
 My advice is to invite two to three people you trust and respect to meet with you, discuss your analysis and thoughts about how you might take action to close the values gaps.
 You may find all that is necessary is to speak with your supervisor about making changes to your present job.
 Alternatively, something more may be required such as moving to a different job or business unit in your organization, or, in the the most extreme instances, changing careers altogether.